Teoscar Hernández Player Props: Mariners vs. Twins

-Teoscar Hernandez -- with a slugging percentage of .189 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Sonny Gray on the hill, on July 17 at 9:40 PM ET.
+Teoscar Hernandez -- with a slugging percentage of .194 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners against the Minnesota Twins, with Bailey Ober on the hill, on July 18 at 9:40 PM ET.

+In his last game he had a one-hit performance (1-for-4) against the Twins.

 Teoscar Hernández Game Info & Props vs. the Twins